The Key Device Needed for a Quantum Internet

 –Erika K. Carlson

-Erika K. Carlson is a Corresponding Editor for Physics based in Brooklyn, New York.
+Erika K. Carlson is a Corresponding Editor for Physics based in New York City.